 The Government grants planning permission for temporary uses of land which can be undertaken without a planning application – known as permitted development rights.
-This allows certain temporary use of land to take place without planning application for up to 28 days in any calendar year where the necessary legal requirements are met.
+This allows certain temporary uses of land to take place without planning application where the necessary legal requirements are met, including temporary car park and pop-up campsites.

 Well located and effectively operated sites can broaden the range of tourist provision available and may alleviate some of the pressures experienced last summer (e.g. fly-camping and parking problems).
 Badly located or poorly run sites meanwhile can have adverse impacts.